OpenKore/openkore/README.md

 ## Quickstart

 1. [Download OpenKore](https://github.com/OpenKore/openkore/archive/master.zip) and extract it.
-Alternatively, you can also git clone it with the following command.
+Alternatively, you can also git clone it with the following command:

 ```
 git clone https://github.com/OpenKore/openkore.git